apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 * The logic and definition of your DAG structure:
     * how many DAG files you have
-    * how many DAGs you have in your files
+    * how many Dags you have in your files
     * how large the DAG files are (remember DAG parser needs to read and parse the file every n seconds)
     * how complex they are (i.e. how fast they can be parsed, how many tasks and dependencies they have)
     * whether parsing your DAG file involves importing a lot of libraries or heavy processing at the top level